nest/nest-simulator/doc/contribute/index.rst

 Change code or documentation
 ----------------------------

-You can find all the details for our development workflow on the `NEST developer space <http://nest.github.io/nest-simulator>`_.
+To learn more about the NEST development workflow and use of Git, please visit the :doc:`development_workflow` page.

 Interested in creating or editing documentation?
 Check out our :doc:`../documentation_workflow/index`.